-Services that are covered for you What you must pay when you get these services fitness chains may vary by location and are subject to change.
-Telephone # 833-371-9576 Visit the website at www.SilverandFit.com Referral may be required.
+Services that are covered for you What you must pay when you get these services Health Incorporated (ASH).
+Silver&Fit, Silver&Fit Signature Series, and Silver&Fit Connected! are trademarks of ASH.
+Participating facilities and fitness chains may vary by location and are subject to change.
+Kits and rewards are subject to change.
+Referral may be required.
 Please contact plan for details.